Thursday, September 22, 2016

 Riding the Ferry

-One of the women said that she worked in the Art and Drama Department at the local college in Johnston and her husband owned a business.
+One of the women said she worked in the Art and Drama Department at the local college in Johnston, and that her husband owned a business.

 The other woman said her husband was an angler.

-We rode to Val’s house, he was watching the Patriots play the Baltimore Ravens.
-The Patriots lost by one point 30 to 31.
+We rode to Val's house; he was watching the Patriots play the Baltimore Ravens.
+The Patriots lost by one point, 30-31.
 We spent the night in Johnston.

 Saturday, September 17, 2016